 #Does a Skyworth TV turning on by itself cause any damage?

-Occasional phantom startups won’t harm your TV.
-Frequent power cycling over several months, though, can put extra stress on the power supply components and shorten the backlight lifespan.
-Fixing the root cause sooner rather than later prevents unnecessary wear on internal parts.
+Occasional phantom startups won’t damage anything.
+Frequent cycling over months can stress the power supply and shorten backlight life, so fix the root cause sooner rather than later.

 #Bottom Line